antzkr/Debian-13-Live-CD-USB/README.md

 Two boot parameters are available in Grub/EFI:
 - TORAM boot (USB can be removed)
-- Normal boot (USB must remain attached)
+- NORMAL boot (USB must remain attached)

 TORAM boot loads the full filesystem into RAM.
-Normal boot marks the filesystem as read-only and writes changes to RAM.
+NORMAL boot marks the filesystem as read-only and writes changes to RAM.
 Both methods are secure.
 Files created during a live session will not be saved and will be irreversibly deleted, unless they are moved to a seperate disk.
-For systems with less than 8 GB, Normal boot is recommended otherwise runtime space will fill up very quickly.
+For systems with less than 8 GB, NORMAL boot is recommended otherwise runtime space will fill up very quickly.
 For systems with greater than 8 GB, TORAM is recommended for significant performance boost.

 To reduce proprietary code risk (or other hidden nasties), I tried to keep non-opensource software to a bare minimum.
 Unfortunately, building a completely opensource Live CD/USB OS means you probably won't get access to hardware such as wifi, bluetooth, sound, webcam, graphics cards etc so I believe this build is the best compromise between useability and security.
 Debian 13 as a base was chosen for it's rock-solid stability, genuine commitment to opensource philosophy, huge package availability, and minimal corporate backing (potential backdoors).
 Ubuntu and it's derivatives (yes, that includes Mint) cannot be trusted.